muratk5n/thirdwave/en/README.md

 ---

-Makes sense.
-Lota demand for houses in CA, been hearing that..
+Lota demand for houses in CA, heard abt that..

 "Canada bans foreign homebuyers for two years in effort to cool market..
 Government under pressure after prices climbed by more than